connortechnology/ZM_ML/README.md

 The Server offers object detection, face detection, face recognition and Automatic License Plate Recognition (ALPR).
 There are plans to add TensorRT, OpenVINO, PyTorch, [deepface](https://github.com/serengil/deepface) and TensorFlow support.

-The client is installed on the ZoneMinder machine, grabs and sends images to a ZM ML server for inference and then processes the results to annotate images, create animations and send notifications.
+The client is an asynchronous (mostly) script installed on the ZoneMinder machine, grabs and sends images to a ZM ML server for inference and then processes the results to annotate images, create animations and send notifications, if configured to do so.

 ## Thanks